lieuzhenghong/form-letterer/README.md

 the files will be `letter_{name}.docx`. **Please ensure that your data.csv has a column called 'name'!**

-Then, create a `letter.docx` file in the same directory.
+Lastly, create a `letter.docx` file in the same directory.

 The .docx file supports csv variables, delineated with ``backticks``, and arbitrary python code with `{{brackets}}`.